Emma Howard Wight: Career

 For some years after leaving school, her time was given to society, though she occasionally wrote a little for her own amusement.
 At length, acting upon the advice of friends, she submitted some of her writings with a view to their publication.
 They were promptly accepted, and her productions subsequently appeared in some of the best journals in the country.
 Some of her theological articles were especially commented upon by Cardinal James Gibbons, and were copied in some of the leading English journals.

 In October, 1889, Wight and Von Hillern stayed at Hotel Roanoke, Roanoke, Virginia.
 Their plans were to visit the Blue Ridge Mountains where Von Hillern would sketch and Wight was to gather materials for a future novel.
 Thereafter, they planned to return to Von Hillern's summer studio at Fishers Hill, Virginia.
-But they were in Baltimore in March 1890 for the city's dog show where Wight's dog, "Harry", a Blenheim shepherd, who took second prize, was said to be the only one of the breed in the U.S. In July, Wight and Von Hillern and "Harry" were in Chicago.
+But they were in Baltimore in March 1890 for the city's dog show, where second prize was awarded to Wight's dog "Harry", a Blenheim shepherd, who was said to be the only one of the breed in the U.S. In July, Wight and Von Hillern and "Harry" were in Chicago.

 Wight's novel, Passion Flowers and the Cross, appeared in 1891 and received great attention in the literary world.
 The Soul of Edmund Jaffray, an emotionalism in 1 act was published the following year.

 In October 1910, Wight sold the American rights of her playlet, Like No Other Love, to Adelaide Klein, who would produce the play at a Chicago theatre.
-In December of that same year, the home that Wight and Von Pillern shared was set on fire with losses totaling US$12,000 and including rare paintings, jewelry, silverware, and other valuables.
+In December of that same year, the home that Wight and Von Pillern shared was set on fire, with losses totaling US$12,000 and including rare paintings, jewelry, silverware, and other valuables.
 Their dog, a Scotch collie, which was said to have given the alarm at night when several similar attempts were made to burn the house, was poisoned a few days earlier.
 Wight believed that certain interests had conspired to oust the women from their home in Middletown, Virginia in order to get their land.

 Wight was associated with the women's suffrage movement in Virginia, which gave women the right to vote in 1920.
 She was fond of outdoor exercise and a great promoter of health and beauty.